2008 Illinois's 14th congressional district special election

-After the resignation of Republican Party United States Congressman Dennis Hastert from his Illinois's 14th congressional district seat in the United States House of Representatives on November 26, 2007, a special election was held to fill the vacancy for the remainder of the 110th United States Congress.
+After incumbent United States Representative Dennis Hastert, a Republican who had previously served as the 51st Speaker of the United States House of Representatives, resigned from his House seat representing Illinois's 14th congressional district on November 26, 2007, a special election was held to fill the vacancy for the remainder of the 110th United States Congress.

-Illinois Governor Rod Blagojevich set the special election date for March 8, 2008.
-The Democratic and Republican parties held special primary elections on February 5, 2008.
-Democrat Bill Foster won the election on March 8, 2008.
+Illinois Governor Rod Blagojevich scheduled the special election to occur on March 8, 2008.
+The Democratic and Republican parties concurrently held special primary elections on February 5, 2008.
+After winning the primary, Democrat Bill Foster won the election on March 8, 2008.